CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 ** Detection of malicious programs even in encrypted or compressed files **

 When using encryption techniques, the potential impact on malware protection must be considered.
 If data is encrypted, system components or applications can not access this data unless they have the appropriate key.
 This implies that a virus protection program must either run in the context of the user or be equipped with the appropriate cryptographic keys in order to check an encrypted file for malware.
-However, if the user ID under which the virus protection program is run is provided with the appropriate cryptographic keys, new security risks arise which must be avoided.
+However, if the user ID under which the virus protection program is run is provided with the appropriate cryptographic keys, new security risks are created that must be avoided.
 Therefore, it is recommended that you use a resident virus protection program that checks for malicious programs in the user context every time you access a file.

 The virus protection program should also find malicious programs in compressed files, supporting all popular compression and archive formats.
 Malicious programs in nested archive files should also be found.